Big Girls, Test Kitchen: Coconut Caramel Ice Cream

 From my kitchen, dairy free yet creamy, to yours,

 Cara, THE QUARTER-LIFE COOK

-Combine 1 can of coconut milk, the brown sugar, and the salt in a medium saucepan.
+- Combine 1 can of coconut milk, the brown sugar, and the salt in a medium saucepan.
 Set over medium-high heat and bring to a boil, stirring occasionally so that the sugar dissolves.
-Once boiling, reduce the heat slightly and continue to cook until the mixture has darkened and reduced, about 20-30 minutes.
-It should be very thick–like lava–resembling caramel.
+Once boiling, reduce the heat slightly and continue to cook until the mixture has darkened and reduced, about 20 to 30 minutes.
+It should be very thick--like lava--resembling caramel.

-Turn the heat to low and pour the tempered yolks back into the pot.
-Cook, stirring constantly, just until the mixture has thickened, 1-2 minutes.
+- Turn the heat to low and pour the tempered yolks back into the pot.
+Cook, stirring constantly, just until the mixture has thickened, 1 to 2 minutes.
 Remove from the heat and pour into a heatproof bowl.
 Stir in the vanilla extract.
 Cover tightly and refrigerate overnight.

-Pour the custard mixture into an ice cream maker and churn according to manufacturer’s directions.
-Freeze for 4-6 hours before scooping and serving.
+- Pour the custard mixture into an ice cream maker and churn according to manufacturer's directions.
+Freeze for 4 to 6 hours before scooping and serving.